I will continue to expand this page as your questions come in. Email me anytime:

 The leadpipe is straight .453 throughout.
 And, the slide at the second valve is also .453.
 The rest of the very special design is locked in Jerry's noggin, but I'll have the blueprints in the future so the design will never be lost.

-Before finalizing the design, Jerry tested countless bracings, slide nib combinations, water keys, etc. The final version is the design that gives the best sound.
-Therefore, Jerry is not permitting any changes, not even to the little bits and pieces.
-Customizing is nice, of course, but Jerry is intent on guarantying that every SIMA sounds as great as possible.
+Before finalizing his designs, Jerry tested countless bracings, slide nib combinations, water keys, etc. The final version is the design that gives the best sound.
+Therefore, Jerry is not permitting changes, not even to the little bits and pieces.
+Customizing is nice, of course, but Jerry is intent on guarantying that every Jerome Callet trumpet and flugelhorn sounds as great as possible.

-Can I special order a SIMA with a 1st valve tuning hook?
+Can I special order a Callet trumpet with a 1st valve tuning hook?

-After countless experiments, Jerry determined that the function of the 1st slide tuning hook was to correct the intonation problems caused by the 1st valve tuning hook!
-For that reason, Jerry is not offering the hook even on a special order.
+After countless experiments, Jerry determined that the function of the 1st slide tuning hook was to correct intonation problems caused by the 1st valve tuning hook.
+For that reason, Jerry is not offering the hook on his Bb trumpets.
+However, we do offer an optional 1st valve tuning hook on our NY Soloist C trumpet.
+This addition was encouraged by our friends in the Philadelphia Orchestra who feel the extra tool provides a little more confidence to meet the extreme demands of of a top five orchestra.

 Why is the 3rd slide tuning ring "upside down"?